radiatingstar/radiatingstar.com/README.md

 ### lint

-Make sure the code is consistend and free of any issues (opinionated).
+Make sure the code is consistent and free of any issues (opinionated).

+#### :type-check

+Validate there are no type errors in the code.

+#### :code

+Validate there are no code, accessibility, style and similar issues in the code.

 ### format